Satisfactory Academic Progress

 - Maximum time frame: Students must complete their educational program of study within a time frame no longer than 150% of published length of the educational program, as measured by the credits attempted and including transfer credits.

 The following are considered when evaluating a student’s SAP:

 - Drop vs. Withdrawal: If a student drops courses before the end of the Add/Drop period, the courses will not be counted as attempted.
 Any courses withdrawn from after the Add/Drop period will be counted as attempted but not completed.

 - Incomplete grades: A grade of incomplete will count as attempted credit hours but not completed credit hours.
 Once the course work is completed and a grade determined, the student must contact the Office of Financial Aid.

-- Repeated courses: A student may repeat a course twice in which a low grade was earned and still be eligible to receive financial aid.
+- Repeated courses: A student may repeat a course once in which a low grade was earned and still be eligible to receive financial aid.

 - Transfer credits: All academic credits transferred and accepted at Becker College will be counted as both attempted and earned credits.
 These credits will also be counted in the maximum time frame calculation.